denistsoi/franklinchen.github.io/source/_posts/2012-10-07-my-first-contra-dance-workshop-unexpected-fun.markdown

 As the caller pointed out, the subtlety and the fun in contra dancing comes from making all the *transitions* smooth and coordinated.
 I have a lot of work to do to continue improving, but during the hours of the workshop as I learned to be more aware of my immediate circle and relative positions and movements, I got a real sense of how I could really improve my experience of and enjoyment of contra dance.

+## French dance during break

+Also, during the break, Lisa taught some basic French dance to those who just couldn't get too much dancing.
+Hopefully this will translate into increased participation in the upcoming French dance workshops.

+## Waltzes

+As a nice typical touch, each of the two sets were concluded with a waltz.
+Abby and I enjoyed the opportunity to dance together, just the two of us, during the waltzes.

 ## What next?

 Abby and I have known for a while, of course, about the regular [Friday night contra dance by the Pittsburgh Contras and Squares](http://pittsburghcontra.org/).
 That's not a great time and day, unfortunately, because going out late on a Friday night does not appeal to me.
 I like the weekend afternoon schedule of the CMU French and contra dance workshops, currently held 4-7 PM.
 Being held at CMU also has the large advantages of being very close to home as well as encouraging a good turnout of young people to keep the energy up.